 Prevention strategies include avoiding known food triggers, eating smaller, more frequent meals, reducing carbonated beverage intake, and practicing good eating habits.
 Identifying and managing underlying health conditions is also important.

-You should consult a doctor if bloating is persistent, severe, or accompanied by other symptoms such as unexplained weight loss, severe abdominal pain, or changes in bowel habits.
+You should consult a doctor if bloating is persistent, severe, or accompanied by other symptoms.
+For example, unexplained weight loss, severe abdominal pain, or changes in bowel habits.
 A medical evaluation is necessary to rule out serious conditions.

 Home remedies may include drinking herbal teas (such as peppermint or ginger tea), using a heating pad on the abdomen, and engaging in gentle physical activity to help reduce gas and discomfort.

-If your bloating is due to something you ate or drank or due to hormone fluctuations, it should begin to ease within a few hours to days.
-If you are constipated, it won’t go down until you start pooping.
+If it is due to something you ate or drank or due to hormone fluctuations, it should begin to ease within a few hours to days.
+However, if you are constipated, it won’t go down until you start pooping.
 Water, exercise, and herbal teas can help encourage all of these things.
 If it doesn’t go away or gets worse, seek medical attention.

-Possible causes of bloating include gas, constipation, bowel obstructions, motility disorders, weight gain, hormones, ascites, inflammation of the stomach, etc.
+Possible causes include gas, constipation, bowel obstructions, motility disorders, weight gain, hormones, ascites, inflammation of the stomach, etc.